Hamiltonian Groups with Perfect Order Classes: Preliminaries

 \begin{corollary} Let $G = A\times B$, where $A$ and $B$ have relatively prime orders.
 If $a$ divides $\order{A}$ and $b$ divides $\order{B}$, then $\ordcount{ab}{G} = \ordcount{a}{A}\ordcount{b}{B}$. \end{corollary}

-The following well-known result on consecutive prime powers is a consequence of the Bang-Zsigmondy theorem, and we shall use it several times in what follows. \begin{lemma} Let $p$ and $q$ be prime numbers and let $m$ and $n$ be positive integers such that $p^m - 1 = q^n$.
+The following well-known result on consecutive prime powers is a consequence of the Bang-Zsigmondy theorem. \begin{lemma} Let $p$ and $q$ be prime numbers and let $m$ and $n$ be positive integers such that $p^m - 1 = q^n$.
 Then we have one of the following: \begin{enumerate} \item{$p = n = 3$ and $q = m = 2$;} \item{$(n,p) = (1,2)$, and $q = 2^m -1$ is a Mersenne prime (whence $m$ is prime); or,} \item{$(m,q) = (1,2)$, and $p = 2^n + 1$ is a Fermat prime (whence $n$ is a power of $2$).} \end{enumerate} \end{lemma}